johnnymundi/memorialgrandma/README.md

 # memorialgrandma
-I simple parallax memorial site (in development)
+A simple parallax memorial site (in development)